Te Māngai Pāho: TVNZ Māori and Pacific

-Māori Television
+Whakaata Māori

-Māori Television began broadcasting around New Zealand 28 March 2004 from a base in Newmarket, and makes a significant contribution to the revitalisation of the Māori language and culture through its programming.
+Whakaata Māori (formerly Māori Television) began broadcasting around New Zealand 28 March 2004 from a base in Newmarket, and makes a significant contribution to the revitalisation of the Māori language and culture through its programming.
 Its mission under legislation is to revitalise Māori language and culture through providing high-quality, cost-effective Māori television, in both Māori and English languages, in a way that informs, educates, and entertains a broad viewing audience and therefore enriches New Zealand's society, culture, and heritage.

 The flagship Māori Television attracts 1.5 million viewers each month, half of all Māori aged five or more, and one third of all New Zealanders.
 Current affairs show Native Affairs, sports coverage and international films and documentaries are among the highest-rating programmes on the channel.

 Te Reo is the company's second channel, launched 28 March 2008.
 Its contents are entirely in the Māori language with no advertising or subtitles, with many programmes being iwi-specific or geared towards fluent Māori language speakers.
 It also rebroadcasts or simulcasts many of Māori Television's Māori language programming, including daily news programme Te Kaea.